elisadalemans/BIAproject/README.md

 - Aggregates shipment data by GenusId or LocationId.
 - Normalizes the data using robust scaling.
 - Uses PyCaret to create and evaluate a KMeans clustering model.
+- Prompts the user to cluster based on location or genus.
 - Displays and saves an elbow plot to help choose the optimal number of clusters.
 - Prompts the user to input the number of clusters.
 - Assigns each record to a cluster and saves the results.